Ward Gauderis

 Pleinlaan 9, 1050 Brussels, Belgium

-By viewing the model’s weights as a formal compositional system, emergent behaviour becomes a direct function of its algebraic wiring.
+Rather than reading tea leaves in activation space, I treat the model’s weights as a formal compositional system, so emergent behaviour becomes a direct function of its algebraic wiring.
 This enables a divide-and-conquer approach that naturally links local mechanisms to global properties.

 Q-CHARM